• Skip to primary navigation

 The en papillote cooking method involves creating a small pouch with parchment paper.
 The ingredients are placed inside the pouch and then tightly sealed before baking.

-When placed inside the oven, the papillote ingredients will bake while the added liquid will help them steam.
+The papillote ingredients will bake in the oven, while the added liquid will help them steam.
 This cooking method helps you get perfectly cooked, flaky fish.

-With this magical little pouch, there are no dishes; you can even eat the entire meal right from your ‘papillote’ if you please.
+There are no dishes with this magical little pouch; you can even eat the entire meal right from your ‘papillote’ if you please.

 Just be careful when opening up your packet after baking, as the steam can be extremely hot when it is released.